-The Environment Agency values a diverse workforce and welcomes applications from all sections of the community who wish to join a workforce which embraces difference and welcomes everyone.
+The Environment Agency values a diverse workforce and welcomes applications from all sections of the community.

-We particularly welcome applications from Black, Asian and Minority Ethnic (BAME) and female candidates who are under-represented across our workforce.
+We aim to create and maintain a diverse workforce (including our Board and Executives) that better reflects the UK's economically active population.
+Therefore, we particularly welcome applications from Black, Asian and Minority Ethnic (BAME), disabled, female and LGBT+ candidates who are under-represented across our workforce.

-We will consider flexible working patterns for all our vacancies, including job share, so please include clearly any information regarding your preferred working arrangements on your application.
+We will consider flexible working patterns for all our vacancies, including job share.
+Please highlight any information regarding preferred flexible working arrangements on your application.